abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

 - **Notes:**

   - `transition-property` takes a special value: `all`.
 When `all` is specified, any CSS property that changes will be transitioned.
-It can be tempting to use this value, as it saves us a good chunk of typing if we're animating multiple properties, but **It's not recommended**.
+It can be tempting to use this value, as it saves us a good chunk of typing if we're animating multiple properties, but **It's not recommended ⚠️**.
     - This is because it can lead to unexpected behavior.
 If you add a new property to the element, it will be transitioned as well, which might not be what you want.
       - At some point in the future, you (or someone on your team) will change this CSS.
 You might add a new declaration that you don't want to transition.
 It's better to be specific, and avoid any unintended animations.
 (Animation is like salt: too much of it spoils the dish.)
+    - Also it can lead to performance issues, as there might be "layout properties" that are expensive to animate.
   - Custom timing function curve

     - You can create your own timing function curve using `cubic-bezier` function